apollo-business-automation/cp4ba-manual-deployment/README.md

 ## Command line preparation in install Pod

-This needs to be done if you don't perform this in one go and you come back to resume.
+This needs to be repeated if you don't perform this in one go and you come back to resume.

 Open Terminal window of the *install* pod.